Start A Blog

 Food Blogger Pro is a membership-based website so you have the option of a monthly membership or yearly membership.
 It will take your blog to the next level and that’s why I’m so excited to share it with you!

-After you’ve signed up with Bluehost, you will need to install WordPress (a blogging software).
-We have used Wordpress from the birth of our blog and love it because of it’s simplicity; it’s very user friendly and installation is a breeze.
+After you’ve signed up with Big Scoots, you will need to install WordPress (a blogging software).
+We have used WordPress from the birth of our blog and love it because of it’s simplicity; it’s very user-friendly and installation is a breeze.
+Big Scoots can walk you through the process.

 Thesis Theme for WordPress – We started out with Thesis and used it for about 2 years.
-Genesis is very popular Theme as well.
+Genesis is a very popular theme as well.

-Free Themes for WordPress – WordPress has tons of free themes available if you’re not ready for purchasing a “premium” theme right away.
-Start with one of the free themes without spending a lot of money right off the bat.
+Free Themes for WordPress – WordPress has tons of free themes available if you’re not ready to purchase a “premium” theme right.
 Please do some research and check the theme’s rating before downloading and install it onto your blog.
 Avoid themes with three stars or less.

-If you’re serious about your blog and want it to be a full time career, invest in a custom web design.
-Cre8d redesigned our blog in August 2015 and it was blog changing!
-Their communication and work is fantastic.
-I wouldn’t hesitate to recommend them; worth every penny.
+If you’re serious about your blog and want it to the next level, invest in a custom web design.
+Cre8d redesigned our blog in 2015 and it was blog changing!
+We continue to work with them and I always recommend them; worth every penny.
 If you get a quote from them, let them know I sent you by using my referral code: NK.

 Creating an Income With Your Blog